schitresh/computer_science/operating_system/13_storage_management.md

   - Hash function is used to calculate a unique key for each record or block based on its content
   - Any record or block can be accessed by specifying its key
   - Ideal for searching large databases or file systems
-  - Allows easy insertion and deletion of records or bloks
+  - Allows easy insertion and deletion of records or blocks
   - There is an overhead of calculating hashes and possibility of collision

 ## Disk or I/O Scheduling
 - Only one I/O request can be served at a time by the disk controller
-- Two or more requests may be far from each which can result in greater disk arm movement
+- Two or more requests may be far from each other which can result in greater disk arm movement
 - Hard drives are one of the slowest parts of the system and needs to be accessed in an efficient manner
 - Key Terms
   - Seek time: Time take to locate the disk arm to a specified track where the data is to be read or written